 When you might want out of your employer’s health insurance plan

-Your employer offers coverage, but you think it’s a lousy plan.
+Your employer offers coverage, but you think it’s a lousy plan

-You are about to lose your job or you’ve lost your job and are offered COBRA
+You’re about to lose your job or you’ve lost your job and are offered COBRA

-Besides, if you lose coverage through a job loss, it’s considered a “qualifying life event” and you are entitled to a special enrollment period.
-So, if you lose your job in June, long after the regular open enrollment period has ended, you qualify for a special open enrollment of 60 days.
+Besides, if you lose coverage through a job loss, it’s considered a “qualifying life event” and you’re entitled to a special enrollment period for a health plan.
+So, if you lose your job after the regular open enrollment period has ended, you qualify for a special open enrollment of 60 days.

 Your employer’s family coverage is too expensive